AlexandreRaymond/FrameOS/README.md

-# FrameOS
-A fake operating system made in React.js
+A fake Operating system made in react.js